mscale92/jquery-workshop/README.md

     <div><button type="submit">Signup!</button></div>
 </form>
 ```
-* Click the Signup button and notice that it tries to submit the form by reloading the page
+* Click the Signup button and notice that the browser tries to submit the form by reloading the page
 * For this exercise, we want to do some basic checking before submitting the form
 * Add an onSubmit event handler to the form using the following code:
 ```javascript